berkayalatas/berkayalatas/README.md

       />
       <h2 style"color: #01c2c2;">Developer/Designer</h2>
       <p>
-        I'm Berkay from Turkey and I am a 3rd year computer science student.
-I really enjoy learning new languages, libraries and frameworks also enjoy ui, ux, and design in general.
+       I'm Berkay from Turkey and I am a 3rd-year computer science student.
+I enjoy developing web applications and design.
+        I also like learning new languages, libraries, and frameworks in general.
       </p>
 </header>